Program Outcomes and Assessments

 Program Assessment Plan - COUN MEd Academic Year 2009-2010

-During the 2017-2018 academic year the UHV Counselor Education program had a total of 114 enrolled students at the Victoria campus and University of Houston-Victoria at Katy instructional site.
-The Counselor Education program received 100 new applications for the fall 2017, spring 2018, and summer 2018 semesters.
-There were 33 Clinical Mental Health Counseling and 8 School Counseling graduates from the UHV Counselor Education program.
+During the 2017-2018 academic year the UHV Professional Counseling program had a total of 114 enrolled students at the Victoria campus and University of Houston-Victoria at Katy instructional site.
+The Professional Counseling Program received 100 new applications for the fall 2017, spring 2018, and summer 2018 semesters.
+There were 33 Clinical Mental Health Counseling and 8 School Counseling graduates from the UHV Professional Counseling Program.
 Our graduates consistently achieved high pass rates on licensing and certification examinations.
 Our October 2017 (n = 8) and April 2018 (n = 17) National Counselor Examination (NCE) pass rate was 88%.
 The pass rate for the TExES 152 (n = 7) was 100%.
 The NCE is required for licensure and the TExES 152 is required for school counselor certification in Texas.

 Students are admitted to the Professional Counseling program as either full-time or part-time.
 The following percentages detail the average completion rates from each of the program concentrations.
 The expected graduation time frame is 3-5 years depending on full time or part time graduate student status.
 Of those enrolled in the program, 64.5% graduated from the CMHC concentration and 57.1% from the School Counseling concentration within 3 years (on-time) of starting the program.